-The Exclusive Economic Zone creates significant economic opportunities.
+The Exclusive Economic Zone created significant economic opportunities.
 Although a coastal state does not have the same sovereignty over the zone as it does over the territorial sea, it does have the right to exploit its resources.

 The major economic gains have been in fisheries.
 In the 1960s New Zealand’s small coastal fishing industry aimed simply to keep foreign vessels from fishing any closer than 12 nautical miles from the coastline.
 Before the EEZ was established, the value of fish exports peaked at about $50 million.

-In contrast, in the 2000s fish exports exceeded $1 billion annually.
+In the 2000s, fish exports exceeded $1 billion annually.
 New Zealand fishing vessels fish not only the entire allowable catch within the EEZ, but also the open seas from the Antarctic to the North Atlantic.
 There is ongoing debate in New Zealand as to the effectiveness of fisheries management within the EEZ.
 Nevertheless, without the right to establish and manage that zone, fish stocks would have been seriously depleted by unrestricted foreign fishing.

 Oil and gas

 So far the exploitable offshore oil and gas discoveries around New Zealand have been relatively close to the coast.
 The potential for such discoveries on the continental shelf beyond 200 nautical miles is thought to be low.
-But the continental shelf rights mean that New Zealand has the right to benefit from any new mineral or biological resources discovered in this very broad area.
+But the continental shelf rights mean that New Zealand will benefit from any new mineral or biological resources discovered in this very broad area.
 New Zealand also has the right to ensure that any exploration and exploitation is carried out with careful regard for the marine environment.

 New Zealand completed the process of defining the outer limits of its continental shelf in 2006, and submitted these to the Commission on the Limits of the Continental Shelf for endorsement, which it received in 2008.
 It also had to delimit its boundaries with neighbouring states.